 The number of shares beneficially owned by each stockholder is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares as to which a person has sole or shared voting power or investment power.
-Applicable percentage ownership is based on 4,784,277 shares of common stock outstanding on September 11, 2014, which gives effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock and the exercise of warrants that will be automatically exercised upon completion of this offering.
+Applicable percentage ownership is based on 4,784,277 shares of common stock outstanding on September 11, 2014, which gives effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of September 11, 2014 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.